ANGELCJR/README-GENEATOR/Develop/README.md

 # Installation
 These must be installed to run the application: fs and inquire
 # Usage
-To use this app,the app is tested in the terminal
+To use this app,the app to run in terminal (gitbash)
 # Contributing
 Contributors: N/A
 # Tests
-How to test the application: the app is tested in terminal
+How to test the application: node index.js
 # Questions
 Any questions or concern about the repository contact ANGELCJR at ANGELTCASTILLO11@GMAIL.COM